Trump administration confronting decisions to limit teleworking for federal employees as coronavirus cases mount - Local News 8

 Teleworking could be especially beneficial for federal employees like those at SSA, some of whom interact frequently with the elderly.
 White House coronavirus response coordinator Dr. Deborah Birx said on Wednesday that the elderly are among the most vulnerable.

-According to the Centers for Disease Control and Prevention, studies have shown that early implementation of interventions such as teleworking or remote-meeting options in workplaces can reduce the community spread and impact of infectious pathogens like the novel coronavirus.
+According to a report from the Centers for Disease Control and Prevention, studies have shown that early implementation of interventions such as teleworking or remote-meeting options in workplaces can reduce the community spread and impact of infectious pathogens like the novel coronavirus.

 RELATED: Spread of virus gives White House a grave stress test

-Guidance from the Office of Personnel Management mandates that telework be included in the continuity of operations plans each federal agency has for situations like this coronavirus outbreak.
+Guidance the Office of Personnel Management issued this week reiterated the mandate from the Telework Enhancement Act of 2010 that telework be included in the continuity of operations plans each federal agency has for situations like this coronavirus outbreak.

 However, Michael Cogar, a public affairs specialist for OPM told CNN, “Each agency is responsible for determining when and how to use telework that works best for its mission and workforce.”

-Note: CLARIFICATION: This article has been updated to clarify the guidance released by OPM this week regarding telework.